 Hawaii Coffee Company Royal Kona Estate

-Another well-established and respected coffee brand know for producing great tasting beans is the Hawaii Coffee Company.
+Another well-established and respected coffee brand are known for producing great tasting beans are the Hawaii Coffee Company.
 With a long history dating back to 1968 with its precedent Royal Kona brand, you can bet that they know a thing or two about producing great tasting Kona coffee.

 All of the beans have been cultivated from their own decade’s old plantations, meaning that the beans are not outsourced from different locations and they’re in full control from start to finish or more aptly “seed to cup”.